PEXANE2/azure-docs.tr-tr/articles/active-directory/develop/migrate-objc-adal-msal.md

 </array>
 ```

-### <a name="update-your-appdelegate-code"></a>AppDelegate kodunuzu güncelleştirme
+### <a name="update-your-appdelegate-code"></a>AppDelegate kodunuzu güncelleştirin

-Yalnızca iOS için AppDelegate. d dosyanıza aşağıdakileri ekleyin:
+Yalnızca iOS için AppDelegate.m dosyanıza aşağıdakileri ekleyin:

 Amaç-C: